 This article is provided by Yuma Regional Medical Center

-Here at The Gypsy Nurse, our community of over 100,000 travel nurses gives us the opportunity to interact every day with wonderful travel nurses from all across the country.
-While each Gypsy may have different reasons as to why they have chosen this very unique profession, we’ve found there are some consistent traits in what tends to make for a successful travel nurse that make them stand out as a healthcare professional.
+Here at The Gypsy Nurse, our community of over 100,000 travel nurses allows us to interact every day with wonderful travel nurses from all across the country.
+While each Gypsy may have different reasons for choosing this unique profession, we’ve found some consistent traits in what tends to make for a successful travel nurse that make them stand out as a healthcare professional.
 While this list may not cover everything, here are 7 traits that great travel nurses share.

 We don’t really mean being able to touch your toes (but if you’re able to, that’s awesome too!) but schedule-wise.
-When travel nurses are planning on going to a different location, not only are they going to be working but on days when they aren’t working or have a little time they might want to go out and explore a bit.
+When travel nurses are planning on going to a different location, not only are they going to be working, but on days when they aren’t working or have a little time, they might want to go out and explore a bit.
 Some nurses might keep a list of places they would like to go to and activities they’d want to partake in, which is something we would definitely do!!
 Yet, it can get quite difficult to balance work and play.
-It’s important for them to give their 100% while they work that best fits what the employer wants but it’s equally as important to go out, try something different and relax!
-If you’re able to master this you need to write a book.
+They need to give their 100% while they work that best fits what the employer wants, but it’s equally important to go out, try something different and relax!
+If you’re able to master this, you need to write a book.

 Many people talk or dream about picking up their belongings and moving to another place where they’ve always wanted to go, which is pretty ambitious, but travel nurses actually do it.
 That takes some serious courage because doing something like that is a lot easier said than done.
-Of course, all travel nurses run into some bumps in the road and it can be overwhelming, but being able to move past them and to continue what they do, while having the desire to see even more of what the world has to offer while they travel is truly inspirational.
+Of course, all travel nurses run into some bumps in the road.
+It can be overwhelming, but moving past them and continuing what they do while having the desire to see even more of what the world has to offer they travel is truly inspirational.

-With a new city, new surroundings, and after-work temptations, some travel nurses can inadvertently slip into situations where they exercise poor judgment when it comes to food, exercise, and spending too much of that weekly paycheck!
+With a new city, new surroundings, and after-work temptations, some travel nurses can inadvertently slip into situations where they exercise poor judgment regarding food, exercise, and spending too much of that weekly paycheck!
 But one trait that great travel nurses share is self-discipline.
 It’s tempting to order food or go out and eat frequently but stopping by the local supermarket and picking up some groceries is the alternative that saves more money!
-As much as travel nurses look out for other people’s health they also need to look after their own; exercising is something that should try to be done on a weekly basis!
+As much as travel nurses look out for other people’s health, they also need to look after their own; exercising should be done every week!
 Exercise options include: walking/running, dancing, yoga, or coming up with a 15-minute work out routine that can be done on the road

 Being a travel nurse is a non-conventional profession, which is what makes it exciting and unique, but there are times where it might present some challenges.
-One of them is moving to a new place and settling in but the nurses are willing to embrace the change!
-Also, when travel nurses start off in a new place to work the assignments that they are given might not be what they expect.
+One of them is moving to a new place and settling in, but the nurses are willing to embrace the change!
+Also, when travel nurses start in a new place to work, the assignments that they are given might not be what they expect.
 Sometimes the people working there want to see how you work under certain conditions and test your skills.
-If the travel nurse keeps an open mind, pushes through, and shows everyone what they’re made of every day they will definitely succeed.
+If the travel nurse keeps an open mind, pushes through, and shows everyone what they’re made of every day, they will definitely succeed.

-Travel nurses have to adapt to a new state/city, work environment, way of living, etc. If a nurse is planning on doing this for a while, they’ll have to adapt to something new every couple of months which can be really eye-opening!
-Every city has its own layout and different ways of transportation so prepared travel nurses should arrive at their new location early and find the place they’re working at, where they are going to live and how to get there.
+Travel nurses have to adapt to a new state/city, work environment, living way, etc. If a nurse is planning on doing this for a while, they’ll have to adapt to something new every couple of months, which can be really eye-opening!
+Every city has its own layout and different ways of transportation, so prepared travel nurses should arrive at their new location early and find the place they’re working at, where they will live, and how to get there.
 Also, they should figure out where some of the closest food markets and pharmacies are.
-They should also keep in mind that the place that they will be working at might operate differently than the last place and to be prepared to adapt to the new setting.
+They should also keep in mind that the place they will be working at might operate differently from the last place and be prepared to adapt to the new setting.

-It’s understood that when a travel nurse is on assignment in a different city for the first time, they’re the “newbie”.
-In order to make the most of their time in this new environment, it’s important to build relationships.
-A travel nurse looking for short or longterm relationships with the new people they encounter should be welcoming and approachable.
-A nurse should be confident in their ability to perform their tasks but also be friendly to the people surrounding them.
+It’s understood that when a travel nurse is on assignment in a different city for the first time, they’re the “newbie.”
+To make the most of their time in this new environment, it’s important to build relationships.
+A travel nurse looking for short or long-term relationships with the new people they encounter should be welcoming and approachable.
+A Nurse should be confident in their ability to perform their tasks and be friendly to the people surrounding them.

 Travel nurses are such incredible people who are so passionate about what they do.
 Great travel nurses possess most, if not all, of these qualities — this is what makes them successful.
-If you possess any of these qualities and want to start or continue being a travel nurse, check out over 100,000 of these great opportunities on our Gypsy Nurse Job Board and let us help you find your next adventure!
-Travel nurses, if you think we missed any traits please leave a comment; we would love to hear from you!
+If you possess any of these qualities and want to start or continue being a travel nurse, check out over 100,000 of these great opportunities on our Gypsy Nurse Job Board, and let us help you find your next adventure!
+If you think we missed any traits, travel nurses, please leave a comment; we would love to hear from you!